 Tues and/or Thurs mornings, 9:15 – 12:15.
 10-week summer session begins week of June 3rd. ($350 for either Tuesday or Thursdays/ $525 for both Tuesday/Thursday).

 Writing From Life:

 This 8-week workshop will inspire you to take your writing projects to the next level, whether you’re working on fiction, memoir, or somewhere in between!
 Through a series of mind-opening exercises, we’ll uncover life material, hone our story-telling powers and deepen our commitment to the writing life.
 Each night, we’ll explore a new narrative ‘tool,’ generate work in an encouraging environment, share our work and receive constructive feedback.
+Professional manuscript critique included!
 Monday Nights, 6-9 pm.
-8-week Spring Session begins April 7th ($325)

 The Art of Blogging (Cont’d) with Sarah Buttenweiser

 Have you ever wanted to blog?
 Maybe you want to stretch your writing muscles, connect with readers or promote your business/art/ideas…?
 In this half-day workshop, we’ll discuss the nuts and bolts of this very flexible form for writers.
 We’ll touch on questions you might have, such as: Should I start a personal blog or blog for established sites?
 What’s the best platform?
 Why do people start Tumblrs?
 How do you grab readers’ attention in a crowded blogosphere?
 Led by a seasoned but accidental blogger, this workshop will give you a chance to think about everything from creative community to self-promotion… Be ready to think about how to get started and share ideas with brand new blog friends in an actual room!
 New and returning students welcome!